Parimatch1/SV-Guides-Revamped/Fugitive Recovery Protocol Guide.md

 # **Hunt Information**
 **Session Administration Information**
 > `[The fugitives will now roam around the map, attempting to stay out of sight and avoid capture]`
 > `[The host is permitted to give the attendees hints.
+As time goes on and you approach 30 minutes hints should get more obvious.
 You may use the ones below or make your own]:`
 > * h [Hint] A fugitive has been spotted near the [location].
+> * h [Hint] A fugitive has been spotted near on a [hill/tree/etc].
+> * h [Hint] A fugitive has been spotted near in a [house/building/forest/etc].
 > * h [Hint] A foot patrol might help you out.
+> * h [Hint] A foot patrol in the [location] might help you out.
+> * h [Hint] A foot patrol near the [location] might help you out.

 > `[Fugitives are permitted to have/use a M4A1, Glock-17, or MP5.
 If needed they can be given these tools (with the 'give' command) by the host, co-host(s), or supervisor, even after being frisked.]`
+> `[You should aim to have 1 fugitive captured by around the 15 minute mark]`
 > `[Avoid teleporting to the fugitives, as that may give away their location.
 Instead, make use of private messages to communicate.]`
 > `[Ensure to check admin logs (with the 'logs' command) to ensure attendees are not cheating with the use of administrative commands]`
+> `[It is recommended you write down when the hunt phase started.
+This is to ensure compliance with the 20-30 minute hunt restriction]`

 ---